xorphitus/brain/DESIGN.md

 # Brain Knowledge System Design

 ## Overview
-A system designed to process natural language queries and generate responses using local org-mode files as a knowledge base, integrating with an MCP server for file operations.
+A system designed to process natural language queries and generate responses using local files as a knowledge base, with a unified client handling all operations.

 ## Architecture